Exclusive: Rolex 2026 Submariner Prototype Leaks & Patent Analysis | LuxuriaTimes

 Everest Crystal

-A new sapphire composition with anti-reflective properties on both surfaces and improved shatter resistance
+New sapphire composition with dual anti-reflective properties and improved shatter resistance.

 These material advancements represent Rolex's response to growing competition from brands like Apple with their Watch Ultra series, which has pushed the boundaries of materials technology in wearable devices.